Descent098/Resume-Site/README.md

 # Resume-Site
-My Personal Resume Site, written in flask and deployed to Heroku.
+My Old Personal Resume Site, written in flask and deployed to Heroku.

+This repo exists only for posterity so that anyone interested in how I made my first attempt at a resume site can take a look.

 ## Usage